 Total Dissolved Gas forecasts were made each time a new flow forecast file was made available to CBR.
-Sample predictions versus the 1999 observed total dissolved gas data for five monitoring sites are shown in Appendix I. For all monitoring sites, the predictions became more accurate as the season went on and more observed data for 1999 became available.
-This is shown by the plots in Appendix J that are analogous to the prediction success plots shown for temperature.
+Sample predictions versus the 2000 observed total dissolved gas data for five monitoring sites are shown in Appendix I. Generally, the predictions became more accurate as the season went on and more observed data for 2000 became available.
+This is shown by the plots in

+Appendix J that are analogous to the prediction success plots shown for temperature.
 The forecasts used observed dissolved gas data, predicted spill at upstream dam(s), and temperature profile output from the temperature algorithm to anticipate dissolved gas concentrations.
 It failed to predict the spikes in dissolved gas as a result of unanticipated spill.
 There are some curious results for mid-Snake River monitoring sites, but the scale that the plots are made on is drawn to maximize the differences within the plot.
-In fact, the Lower Monumental tailwater (LMNW) gas predictions (Figure J-1) are quite stable.
+In fact, the LGSW gas predictions (Figure J-1) are quite stable.
+Predictions for PRXW1 were not as good as last year.
+Others are comparable.